Best Time of Year to Pressure Wash Your Katy TX Home

 March: Excellent

 One of the best months of the entire year.
 Cedar is done.
-Live oak hasn't started yet.
+Live oak has not started yet.
 The weather is mild.
 Daylight is increasing.
-HOA spring inspections are coming up in April and May, so cleaning in March puts you in compliance well before any violation notices go out.
-Most Katy homeowners book their annual visit for March.
+If your HOA has spring inspections or a notice deadline, include that timing in the request so scheduling can be reviewed.

 April: Good (Live Oak Pollen Caveat)